MJDevelops/Rustify/README.md

-# Rustify - A Spotify Client in the Terminal
+# Rustify - A Spotify-TUI